 Like I said before, you will get a lot more business from your website if you invest into marketing it.
 But, the good news is that you will only need it to generate just a few leads for you to recuperate your investment:

-- if are an Evanston tree service company and your ROI is higher, you will need just a few leads to get back what you invested in the website.
+- if are a tree service company and your ROI is higher, you will need just a few leads to get back what you invested in the website.
 Once the investment is paid off, the rest of the leads are pure profit

-Another strategy to pay for website fast is to add a small amount (for example 5%) to your services or products until the website is paid off.
+Another strategy to pay for website fast is to raise your prices by a small percentage (for example 3-4%) to your services or products until the website is paid off.

 When Do You Need To Redesign Your Website

 With the rapid switch to mobile devices, a lot of website owners have been left behind.
-That is the number one reason why local business owners need to have there website redesigned - to get a mobile responsive website.
+The number one reason to redesign your website - to get a mobile responsive website.
 So what in the world is that supposed to mean?